azoth-lang/azoth.language.design/operators.md

 were both nullary and binary forms of these operators.
 Thus `..` would be a nullary operator while `_.._` would be a binary operator.
 For consistency, it then made the most sense to require the placeholders for all binary operators.

+### Operator Overloads Not Functions

+Operator overloads are not standalone functions.
+One might think that is a reasonable design.
+However, Swift got bitten by it because overload resolution can take too long.
+There are simply too many possible overloads of each binary operator.
+Additionally, it introduces the problem of extending existing types.
+Given types `A` and `B` what library can declare an operator on them.
+If operator overloads are standalone functions, then any package can.
+If they are methods, then only the two declaring the types can.
+The types can be extended to add an operator, but that extension can't be published by a third-party package that doesn't declare either type.

+### Operators As Instance Or Associated

+C++ had problems with operators as instance members and decided on a convention of not declaring them as instance methods.
+For binary operators polymorphism can cause problems.
+Both C# and Swift make operators associated members.
+But C# took too long to allow associated members in interfaces.
+Swift supported that from the beginning.
+But both have issues with abstract associated members being used in certain generic contexts.
+Also, equality and comparison may support polymorphism.
+One possibility is to have the equality and comparison operators immediately forward to protected instance members.
+That way they can be polymorphic and are not abstract on the trait.
+That could still limit the use of traits containing abstract math operators.
+Having them be associated members does avoid the need to have special syntax for declaring that self is the second parameter.

+The issue with having binary operators be methods isn't simply that the method could be called either on the left or right argument.
+Rather it is that the method being virtual means the implementation chosen depends on which argument is placed first even though the operators are meant to be commutative.
+Of course, that is fundamentally a bad operator overload implementation.
+But using associated members reflects that operators should not be polymorphic in that way and if polymorphism is desired, then special work must be done (e.g. forwarding to protected members and doing something like the `can_equal` method).

+It was thought that using instance methods for operators would avoid the issue of having abstract associated members.
+However, you at least partially still have that issue with the current design.
+The plan is that `Equatable` will use an associated type `Domain` to specify what equality comparison is over.
+But that associated type will be abstract in `Equatable`.
+This will limit the use of `Equatable[T]` in generic arguments the same way other abstract associated members would.

 ## Operators as Functions and Infix Functions